 PROPOSED ACTION 2019: explore ways to make the level of security more visible to end users when using websites.
-There was not a concrete proposal, yet it was said this would require collaboration with browser suppliers.
-In addition, it would be important to get information on security issues out to the larger public.
+There was not a concrete proposal, yet it was said this would require collaboration with browser would be important to get issues out to the larger public. suppliers.
+In addition, it information on security